Xablu/XamarinAndroidTraining/MvvmCross/README.md

 }
 ```

+Note: We are going to ask the ViewPresenter to display CitiesView as a fragment in the FrameLayout with ID = content_frame.

 34. For this exercise we will use the RecyclerView component.
 Please install the NuGet package `MvvmCross.Droid.Support.V7.RecyclerView` in your Android project only.
 35. Add a new Android Layout within the `Resources\Layout` folder.
 Call it `CitiesView.axml`.
 36. Add a `MvxRecyclerView` widget to your .axml layout (inside the default provided `LinearLayout`):